Sean Royal: Jim Crockett Promotions/World Championship Wrestling (1987, 1989)

-Royal returned to WCW for one match in December 1989, teaming with Mike Thor in a loss to the New Zealand Militia on an episode of World Championship Wrestling.
+Royal returned to WCW (formely Jim Crockett Promotions) for one match in December 1989, teaming with Mike Thor in a loss to the New Zealand Militia on an episode of World Championship Wrestling.

 New Japan Pro-Wrestling (1993)

 Royal made a return to pro wrestling in 1993, traveling to Japan to work for New Japan Pro-Wrestling in the fall.
 Royal teamed up with Brad Armstrong to compete in NJPW's Super Grade Tag League III, a monthlong round-robin tournament NJPW holds each year.
 The duo ended the tournament with 0 points, losing to teams such as Jushin Thunder Liger and Wild Pegasus, The Barbarian and Masa Saito, Takayuki Iizuka and Akira Nogami, Shiro Koshinaka and Michiyoshi Ohara, the Hell Raisers (Hawk Warrior and Power Warrior), Tatsumi Fujinami and Osamu Kido, Masahiro Chono and Shinya Hashimoto as well as semi-finalists the Jurassic Powers (Scott Norton and Hercules Hernandez) and tournament winners Hiroshi Hase and Keiji Mutoh.
 He wrestled his last NJPW match on November 4, 1993 as part of a special NJPW show in Sumo Hall.
 Royal teamed up with the Barbarian, losing to the Jurassic Powers.
+He would retire from wrestling.

-NWA Wildside (2001–2002)
+NWA Wildside (2000–2002)

-In 2001 Royal returned to pro wrestling, teaming up with Rusty Riddle to form a team known as Total Destruction in NWA Wildside.
+In 2000, Royal returned to pro wrestling, teaming up with Rusty Riddle to form a team known as Total Destruction in NWA Wildside.
 As a member of Total Destruction Royal once again plays a heel character, leading to a storyline where the team was banned from NWA Wildside for 30 days.
 During that time period the team won the NWA Wildside Tag Team Championship from Blackout (Homicide and Rainman) after a surprise challenge, but since the team was supposed to be banned from working in NWA Wildside they were forced to return the championship to Blackout a week later.
 The duo also had a long running storyline with The Kohl Twins.
 At the 2001 Freedom Fight, Total Destruction challenged the Kohl Twins for the Wildside Tag Team titles, with Riddle also putting his hair on the line.
 Royal and Riddle lost and Riddle was shaved bald as a result.
 On August 8, 2001 Total Destruction defeated the NWA World Tag Team Champions The New Heavenly Bodies (Chris Nelson and Vito DeNucci) by disqualification and thus did not win the championship.